PanosEconomou/notes/Analysis/Variational_Calculus.md

 **<u>Definition:</u>** A **Banach space** is a complete normed vector space.
 In other words it is a pair $(B,||\cdot||)$ that consists of a vector space $B$ and a positive definite, subadditive, absolutely homogeneous map $||\cdot || : B\to \mathbb R$, such that every Cauchy sequence in $B$ has a converging subsequence in $B$ under the topology induced by the norm.

 In less fancy words this is a vector space with a distance such that if you follow any converging sequence you won't accidentally fall out of the vector space.
 These spaces are the setting of so much of calculus.
-In fact most of the times in physics we work with functions that map a manifold to a Banach space.
+In fact most of the times in physics we work wigivrn th functions that map a manifold to a Banach space.

 **<u>Example:</u>** *(Physics Fields interpreted as maps to Banach Spaces)* A complex scalar field is, formally, a section of the complex line bundle $L$ over some Lorentzian manifold $M$.
 By picking a global section of $L$ we can identify every complex scalar field with a map of the form $M\to \mathbb C$.
 Since $\mathbb C$ is vector isomorphic to $\mathbb R^2$, then $\mathbb C$ with the Eucledian norm is a Banach space.
 Therefore all complex scalar fields are functions to a Banach space.